📞 +1 877-742-2878

 Because of the complex composition of this ethanol mash, with varying chemicals, viscosity and temperatures, bioethanol production equipment is subject to a lot of abuse, and that’s especially true of the pumps.
 Grundfos, a world leader in pumping technology and efficient solutions, manufacturers heavy duty pumps that are designed with a wide range of materials and specifications to meet the unique demands of the biofuel industry.
 These high performance, extremely reliable pumps are designed to protect against corrosion as well as explosion risk and cavitation, which are two primary concerns in ethanol distillation.

-Grundfos’s ATEX-approved pumps are available in stainless steel to cope with the changes in liquid composition during distillation while ensuring continuous flow.
+Grundfos’s ATEX-approved pumps are available in stainless steel to cope with the changes in liquid composition during distillation while ensuring a continuous flow.
 The company also has pumps that can handle the liquid during the evaporation process, which ends with Dried Distillers Grain (DDG).
 Pumps designed to handle aggressive chemicals and alcohol include their NBG/NKG end-suction pumps and the CR multistage pump, which comes in stainless steel variants.

-Grundfos pumps provide continuous operation, integration and control across the pump and factory systems, material variants and low NPSH pumps to reduce cavitation risk, pump approvals and certifications, CIP capability and service products that reduce downtime and optimize reliability.
-At Burt Process Equipment, we offer the complete line of high performance Grundfos pumps.
+Grundfos pumps provide continuous operation, integration, and control across the pump and factory systems, material variants and low NPSH pumps to reduce cavitation risk, pump approvals and certifications, CIP capability, and service products that reduce downtime and optimize reliability.
+At Burt Process Equipment, we offer the complete line of high-performance Grundfos pumps.